Adewale Ayuba

-Adewale Ayuba (born 25 March 1965), professionally known as Mr. Johnson, is a Nigerian Fuji singer.
+Adewale Ayuba (born 6 May 1966), professionally known as Mr. Johnson, is a Nigerian Fuji singer.

-Early life and education
+Early life and education.

-Ayuba was born on 25 March 1965 in Ikenne Remo, Ogun State, Nigeria.

-At eight years old, he started singing at local music competitions and fiestas.

-He started pursuing music professionally after completing his education at Remo Secondary School in Sagamu.
-From there, he traveled from Nigeria to enrol at Queensborough Community College, New York, and went on to attain a diploma in Financial Accounting before achieving a Doctor of Arts in Music from Bradley University, Illinois.
+Ayuba was born on 6 May 1966 in Ikenne, Ogun State, Nigeria.
+At eight years old, he began singing at local music competitions and festivals.
+Ayuba attended Remo Secondary School in Sagamu, after which he started pursuing a musical career.
+He later enrolled in Queensborough Community College in New York, where he obtained a diploma in Financial Accounting.
+He subsequently obtained a Doctor of Arts degree in music from Bradley University.

 Career

-In 1983 Ayuba released his first album, Ibere (Beginning), which achieved success in the Fuji music scene.
-This led him to sign with Sony Music Nigeria, releasing Bubble in 1991.

-Bubble was one of the first Fuji songs to gain widespread popularity, topping music charts for six consecutive months and winning multiple Nigerian Music Awards (NMA), including: Artist of the Year, Album of the Year, Song of the Year, and Best Fuji Album of the Year.

-In 1993 he signed with Premier Music (Nigeria) and began his first West African tour.
-He then undertook his inaugural U.S. tour, in several states and appearing at the New Orleans Jazz Festival.
-He was awarded the "Key to the City" of Providence, Rhode Island.
-His Los Angeles debut received praise from Los Angeles Weekly, with C.C.
-Smith describing his music as “compelling, enchanting, and powerful,” and noting his vibrant costumes, dancing and percussive instrumentation.
+In 1983, Ayuba released his first album, titled Ibere.
+In 1990, he partnered with Sony Music Nigeria, and the next year he released his second album, Bubble.
+The album topped music charts for six months and went on to win four awards at the Nigerian Music Awards (NMAs).

+In 1993, Ayuba went on a tour of the United States, including an appearance at the New Orleans Jazz Festival.
+It was during this period that he was awarded the "Key to the City" of Providence, Rhode Island.
+In 1994, Ayuba released Bubble D through Primary Music.

+In 1995, Ayuba secretly recorded an untitled album in which he advocated for the release of political prisoners incarcerated by Sani Abacha's military government, which had been in power since the 1993 Nigerian coup d'état.
+The album was released after Ayuba left for a three-month tour of the United States.
+Because of threats directed against him by the Nigerian military dictatorship following the release of the album, Ayuba would stay in the U.S. until 1998, when Sani Abacha died.

-On returning to Nigeria in 1993, Ayuba released Bubble D through Premier Music, which also earned success at the Fame Music Awards and charted for several months.
-In 1995 he recorded in the U.S. and performed at the 1996 SummerStage Concerts in New York, Africa Mondo Concerts (1996–1997), New Orleans Jazz Festival (1997), the International Festival in Houston (1997) and BET’s Jazz USA Concert.
+During his stay in the U.S., he would record songs and perform most prominently at the 1996 Summer Stage Concerts in New York, the Africa Mondo Concerts (1996–1997), the New Orleans Jazz Festival (1997), the International Festival in Houston (1997), and at BET's 1997 Jazz USA Concert.
 Ayuba later signed with the U.S.-based Q-disc Record Company, after which he released Fuji Time in 1996, followed by Fuji Dub on London's Agogo Music label in 1997.

-Ayuba wearing a brown and red outfit.